How To Cook Trader Joe’s Chicken Shawarma

 Shopping list : Shawarma Chicken, Tzatziki, Naan or Pita, onion, garlic, veggies…..

-(note: the price has gone up a few times since I wrote this!): TJ’s SHAWARMA CHICKEN THIGHS are $4.49 a pound* The 1.5 lb package I bought was just over $6 and I got two meals out of it, with sides, so more than if you just bought plain chicken but not a bad deal.
-These are excellent to also use as the Chicken part of a dish, say a Chicken and Rice (brown the meat with onions, throw in rice, add broth, cook 18 minutes…) I made an Arroz Con Pollo kind of dish with this and it came out terrific!
-So TJ’s SHAWARMA CHICKEN THIGHS are a good product and worth trying.
-These are a TJ hit.
-If you want to save money, naturally you could buy chicken thighs and add your own blend of “middle eastern style” spices for a marinade and leave it for a few days in the fridge.
+(note: the price has gone up a few times since I wrote this!): TJ’s SHAWARMA CHICKEN THIGHS is $4.49 a pound* (currently 6.99) The 1.5 lb package I bought was just over $6 and I got two meals out of it, with sides, so more than if you just bought plain chicken but not a bad deal.
+(Sidenote: same package now costs $11!)
+The marinated chicken is great for cooking in other dishes.
+I made an Arroz Con Pollo kind of dish with the chicken thighs and it came out terrific! (brown the meat with onions, throw in rice, cover with chicken broth, cook 18 minutes…)

 (LINK) TJ’s ARCHIVED INFO PAGE FOR SHAWARMA CHICKEN THIGHS